madeindjs/vscode-notable/README.md

 Available :

-- [ ] [on MarketPlace](https://marketplace.visualstudio.com/vscode) for Visual Studio Code
+- [x] [on MarketPlace](https://marketplace.visualstudio.com/items?itemName=madeindjs.notable) for Visual Studio Code
-- [ ] [on OpenVSX](https://open-vsx.org/extension/madeindjs/markdown-tags) for VSCodium and other fork
+- [x] [on OpenVSX](https://open-vsx.org/extension/madeindjs/notable) for VSCodium and other fork

 ## Known Issues

-Not for the moment.
+- should not update readme

 [Open an issue](https://github.com/madeindjs/vscode-notable/issues/new) if you find one.